el3um4s/memento-svelte-electron-typescript/README.md

 - `npm run out:win`: create an exe file for Windows
 - `npm run publish:win`: publish the app on GitHub

+For test purpose:

+- `npm run test`: test the app

 ## Notes